What is the best type of insurance for your Dachshund?

 If this doesn’t appeal to you, you may wish to consider a maximum benefit policy.
 With this policy, you are able to claim more than once for each condition, and all new illnesses are covered.
 However, the financial limit does not reset like a lifetime policy, and once the limit is reached, the condition becomes pre-existing and is no longer viable to be covered by insurance.

-Average pet insurance cost for a Dachshund
+Average Dachshund pet insurance cost

 We wanted to give you an average figure of how much it may cost you to insure your Dachshund, so we ran a number of quotes from a selection of reliable pet insurance companies.
 Our results estimated that, on average, you could insure your Dachshund with a lifetime insurance policy for £14.13 a month, or an annual payment of £164.98.
 To run these quotes, we used the following pet information: